-State governments are funded in part by federal monies, but most of the rest of their operating monies come from taxes.
+State governments are funded in part by federal monies, but most of the rest of the states' operating monies come from taxes.
 The Vermont legislature has the task of raising money, including levying taxes, which results in services being provided for the common good of the people and resources of the state.
-The foundation of legal authority for taxation in Vermont is Chapter I, Article 9, of the Vermont Constitution.
+The foundation of legal authority for taxation in Vermont is Chapter I, Article 9, of the Vermont Constitution as follows:

-The Legislature delegates the administration of many, but not all, of the taxes collected for the state to the Commissioner of the Vermont Department of Taxes in § 3201.
-In the administration of taxes within the Commissioner's jurisdiction, the Commissioner may adopt, amend, and enforce reasonable rules, orders, and regulations in administering the taxes.
+The Vermont legislature delegates the administration of many, but not all, of the taxes collected for the state to the commissioner of the Vermont Department of Taxes under Vermont law at § 3201.
+In the administration of taxes within the commissioner's jurisdiction, the commissioner may adopt, amend, and enforce reasonable rules, orders, and regulations in administering the taxes.

 Types of Taxes Collected